wandvvs/winutil/README.md

 - Delete directory

 ## Examples
-- Let's try to get the full path to the executable file by its name
+- Get the full path to the executable file by its name
 ```cpp
  #include "winutil.h"